Dousea/poly-lang/README.md

 # Overview
-Poly is planned to be object-oriented and have no intention on being one of maintained scriping languages.
+Poly is planned to be a scripting language and have no intention on being one of maintained scriping languages.